 Her inspiration comes from topical issues, such as climate change and politics, and timeless themes, such as hope, love and resilience.
 Her imagery conveys optimism and the promise of a better future.

 With repeated passes through the press, her monotypes explore texture, depth and hue, often deliberately extending the image beyond the plate’s impression, expanding the compositional plane.
-Drawing upon historical symbology, classical imagery, the fragility of flora and fauna, and combining a range of printmaking techniques, a delicate line, multi-layered color palette, and balance, her works can be read as visual commentary on our time.
+Drawing upon historical symbology, classical imagery, the fragility of flora and fauna, and combining a range of printmaking techniques, a delicate line, multi-layered color palette, and balance, her works can be read as a visual perspective on our time.